edwinmuriithi/B2C-API/README.md

 ## Prerequisites
 - Java 17
 - Maven
+- ZooKeeper
+- Kafka
+- MongoDB
 - Docker
 - Docker Compose
-- Apache Kafka
-- MongoDB

 > The above pre-requisites should all be installed before cloning the repository